reverentgeek/okta.github.io/_source/_posts/2019-08-26-combat-side-channel-attacks-with-corb.md

 layout: blog_post
 title: "Combat Side-Channel Attacks with Cross-Origin Read Blocking"
 author: tom-abbott
-description: "Find out what those CORB errors mean and how CORB protects your application from hardware-layer vulnerabilities"
+description: "Find out what those CORB errors mean and how CORB protects your application from hardware-layer vulnerabilities."
 tags: [CORB, appsec, spectre, vulnerabilities, security, meltdown]
 tweets:
   - "Have you ever wondered why you started seeing CORB errors?
 Find out all about Cross-Origin Read Blocking!"